Indian armour: Gupta period

+Indo-Scythians and Indo-Parthians were depicted wearing chain mail in numismatic findings.
+Chain armour was usually employed by the cataphract heavy cavalry.

-During the Gupta period scale mail armour used as composed of metal and sometimes leather.
+During the Gupta period, scale mail armour composed of metal and sometimes leather was used.
 Guptas were more than two centuries more advanced than the equipment and technology being depicted here and that their armour was built to withstand torsion-driven steel bows.
 Siva-Dhanur-Veda discusses the military of the Gupta Empire.
 The Guptas relied heavily on armoured war elephants; horses were used little if at all.
-The use of chariots had declined heavily by the time of the Guptas, as they had not proved very useful against the Greeks, Scythians, and other invaders.
 Guptas utilised heavy cavalry clad in mail armour and equipped with maces and lances, who would have used shock action to break the enemy line.

 During the Satavahana period the armour was inspired by the armour used by the Indo-Scythians and the Alchon Huns.